Genius740Code/vscode-portfolio/README.md

 yarn install
 ```

+3. Edit your portfolio content in `src/config/portfolio.ts`

-3. Run the development server:
+4. Run the development server:
 ```bash
 npm run dev
 # or
 yarn dev
 ```

-4. Open [http://localhost:3000](http://localhost:3000) in your browser to see the result.
+5. Open [http://localhost:3000](http://localhost:3000) in your browser

-## Customization
+## 🎨 Customization

-To personalize this portfolio with your information:

-1. Edit the content in the `Editor.tsx` component to update your personal details, skills, projects, and experience.
-2. Update social links in the `StatusBar.tsx` component.
-3. Modify terminal commands in the `Terminal.tsx` component.
-4. Add your own projects and experience in the respective sections.
+### Portfolio Content

+Edit `src/config/portfolio.ts` to update your:
+- Personal information
+- Skills (with optional links)
+- Projects
+- Work experience
+- Social links

+### Styling and Settings

+- **Themes**: Choose from multiple themes in the settings panel
+- **Font Size**: Adjust text size for better readability
+- **Sidebar Width**: Resize the sidebar by dragging the edge

-## Deployment
+## 📦 Deployment

 This project can be easily deployed to Vercel, Netlify, or any other hosting platform that supports Next.js.